 Benefits of Staying at Home

 Along with avoiding these issues, holidaying at home helps to save money and stress in many other ways.
 Driving to your destination becomes a very attractive option when remaining inside UK borders.
 More often than not, once settled in a hotel or resort, the need for a car diminishes, as most areas visited by holidaying Brits have everything required within short walking or cycling distance.
-Resorts like Center Parcs which specialise in Short Breaks, have everything you would need for a great family holiday on site, including shops, restaurants and a large selection of sports and leisure facilities.
+Resorts like Center Parcs which specialise in weekend breaks, have everything you would need for a great family holiday on site, including shops, restaurants and a large selection of sports and leisure facilities.

 Staying in Britain also completely eliminates the chance of running into problems relating to language or local customs, something which I’m sure has affected many a visitor to a foreign land.